JuliaLang/julia/doc/stdlib/parallel.rst

    Launches worker processes via the specified cluster manager.

-   For example Beowulf clusters are  supported via a custom cluster manager implemented in package ``ClusterManagers``\ .
+   For example Beowulf clusters are  supported via a custom cluster manager implemented in package ``ClusterManagers.jl``\ .

    The number of seconds a newly launched worker waits for connection establishment from the master can be specified via variable ``JULIA_WORKER_TIMEOUT`` in the worker process's environment.
 Relevant only when using TCP/IP as transport.